-Food poisoning.
+- Food poisoning.
 You could seek damages if there is an outbreak of food poisoning in the hotel and you’re made ill because of a lack of hygiene measures.

 - Hotel accidents.
-Compensations claims for a hotel accident could include balcony falls, injuries caused by damaged furniture and electric shock caused by faulty equipment.
+Compensations claims for a hotel accident could include balcony falls, injuries caused by a damaged chair or other furniture and electric shock caused by faulty equipment.

 Again, this isn’t a comprehensive list of reasons you could claim.
 Essentially, if you’re injured in an accident caused by somebody else, you could be compensated.
 Please call today on 0800 6524 881 and we’ll provide advice on your claim for free.

-	When you begin a compensation claim for an accident on holiday abroad, you can’t simply ask for the amount of money you’d like to receive.
-As personal injury claims vary and injuries differ in each case, several factors are used to determine how much compensation should be paid.
+When you file a compensation claim for an accident on holiday abroad, several factors are used to determine how much compensation should be paid.
 They include:

 - How much pain and suffering you have endured.

-	- What effect the injuries have had on your holiday.
+- What effect the injuries have had on your holiday accident abroad.

 - Whether you incurred costs or expenses linked to your injuries.